-Gergely Baics joined Barnard’s faculty in 2010.
-He holds a joint appointment with the Urban Studies Program and is affiliated with the Empirical Reasoning Center.
-His scholarly interests include modern urban history, 19th-century American economic and social history, trans-Atlantic population history, historical GIS and social science history methods.
+Baics's scholarly interests include modern urban history, 19th-century American economic and social history, trans-Atlantic population history, historical GIS, and social science history methods.
 He is the author of Feeding Gotham: The Political Economy and Geography of Food in New York, 1790-1860 (Princeton University Press, 2016).
 His work has been supported by the American Council of Learned Societies, the Max Weber Programme at the European University Institute, the Andrew W. Mellon Foundation Fellowship at the New-York Historical Society, and the Presidential Research Award at Barnard.
-His articles have appeared in journals such as the Journal of Urban History, Urban History, and the Annals of the American Association of Geographers.
+His articles have appeared in the Journal of Urban History, Urban History, the Annals of the American Association of Geographers, and Planning Perspectives.

-Baics is currently at work on a new book project, tentatively titled The Transitional City, which examines the economic and social geography of mid-19th-century New York with the use of GIS mapping.
-He is also writing an article on the 1811 Manhattan grid, and is involved in a collaborative research project on mapping Copenhagen in the late 19th to early 20th century.
+Baics is currently at work on a new book project, entitled Transitional City: Built Environment and Social Distance in New York, 1840s-1890s.
+He is also involved in two collaborative research projects, one measuring socially meaningful distance in the historical city, and the other mapping Copenhagen in the late 19th to early 20th century.

 Baics is a recipient of the Gladys Brooks Teaching Award at Barnard.
-He offers lectures and seminars on transnational and American urban history, including “Emerging Cities: 19th Century Urban History of the Americas and Europe”; “20th Century Cities of the Americas and Europe”; “The Craft of Urban History”; “Urban Studies Junior Seminar: The Shaping of the Modern City”; “History Department Senior Thesis Seminar.”
+He offers lectures and seminars on transnational and American urban history, including “Colonial Cities of the Americas, c.
+1500-1800”; “Emerging Cities: 19th-Century Urban History of the Americas and Europe”; “20th-Century Cities of the Americas and Europe”; “19th-Century New York City Spatial History”; “The Craft of Urban History”; “Urban Studies Junior Seminar: The Shaping of the Modern City”; “History Department Senior Thesis Seminar.”

 American economic and social history